koutsane/Ansible_EMC_ECS/README.md

 # Ansible_EMC_ECS
 A collection of ansible playbooks for Dell EMC ECS

-The playbooks here demonstrate how we can use ansible to interact with Dell EMC ECS.
+The playbooks demonstrate the interoperability between Ansible and Dell EMC ECS using native modules.
 1. The folder ECSmgmt has example playbooks using the ansible "URI" module with the ECS management API
 2. The folder ECSapi has an example playbook using the ansible "AWS_S3" module with ECS S3 Data API